varunshankar/openroberta-lab/Docker/_README.md

 * `cleanup-temp-user-dirs`: usually called from cron.
 It takes a server name and runs a shell in the corresponding container, that will remove temporary old data allocated by the cross compiler.
 IKt is assumed, that temporary data is garbabge one day after their creation.
-  Use `crontab -e` to add the following line to the crontab to run this is:
+  Use `crontab -e` to add the following line to the crontab to remove garbage every night 20 minutes after 2:

 ```bash
 20 2 * * * bash <SCRIPT_DIR>/run.sh -q admin <server-name> cleanup-temp-user-dirs >><BASE_DIR>/logs/cronlog.txt